-To a thirty-year old man, ‘fit’ might mean having a real, honest-to-goodness six-pack (no cheating with your four-pack plus change!).
-To a sixty-year old woman, it might bring to mind Jane Fonda, leotards, and endless aerobics.
-A fifty-year old man might think about cardiovascular fitness.
-Each probably wants to feel more like a cheetah than a sloth, built more like a thoroughbred than a panda.
-Nothing against pandas or sloths though, they’re pretty amazing.
+“Fitness” means different things to different people.
+To a thirty-year-old man, fitness might take the shape of a six-pack.
+To a sixty-year-old woman, it might bring to mind Jane Fonda, leotards, and endless aerobics.
+To both, it probably means feeling more like a cheetah than a sloth, and looking more like a panther than a panda.
+(Nothing against pandas or sloths, mind you; they’re pretty amazing.)

 And when we run across studies with poor methodology, we take the time to find better studies, so you’re never mislead by bad data.

 Academic papers have a glaring downside: they typically don’t conclude with practical advice.
 Their focus is, rightfully, on gathering and interpreting data, not on exploiting it.

 But in the Fitness Guide, we’ve distilled the research into explicit recommendations on what to take, in what dosages, in what combinations, and when, depending on various factors.
 The needs of a 20-year-old female endurance athlete are not the needs of an overweight 70-year-old man with a high risk of heart disease, and we don’t want you to take supplements that only succeed in age or disease demographics you don’t fall into.